This report is considered as deprecated

 : delay expressed in calendar days

-between reorder and renewed stock availability.
+that represent the sum of the reordering delay plus the supply delay.
 This value typically depends on your supplier.
 Read more on calculating lead times

 : number of units readily available, resp. number of units already reordered.f) History